 Scrub, Scrub, Scrub

-Scrub the detergent cavity with a toothbrush.
+Scrub the detergent cavity residue with an old toothbrush.
 You may have to spray the cavity again, let it soak for a while, and scrub some more.
+Don’t forget the top part of the compartment.

 You may also need to scrub the drawer after it has soaked for a while.